muratcan-yuksel/articles/ruby/rails.md

 ### Error.
 Needed to install webpacker

 - bundle exec rails webpacker:install
-- and to install that, I needed to re-add the gme into Path again.
+- and to install that, I needed to re-add the gem into Path again.
 Need to solve that shit, man.

 * this shit =>